-- () | TIP: To use an existing set, in the Plugin Options list, select the set that you want to use. - 1 Next to the Plugin Options list, click Create New. - 2 In the Maximum Number of Parallel Streams box, enter the applicable number.
+To select the backup options:

+- 1 Next to the Plugin Options list, click Create New. - 2 In the Maximum Number of Parallel Streams box, enter the applicable number.

-If your environment uses Windows 2012 or 2012 R2, you can enter up to 32 to improve load balancing or performance, or both.
+If your environment uses Windows 2012, 2012 R2, or 2016, you can enter up to 32 to improve load balancing or performance, or both.
 However, if you are using tape drives, the number of parallel backup streams selected must be equal to or less than the number of available drives.

-- 3 If you might want to perform restores at the file level, select the Enable indexing for File Level Recovery option. - 4 Click Save, specify a name for the set in the Create New Set dialog box, and click Save.
+- 3 If you might want to perform restores at the file level, select the Enable indexing for File Level Recovery option. - 4 If you want to disable ABM for any reason, clear the Enable Active Block Mapping option. - 5 If your environment uses Windows Server 2016 or later, in the Type of backup section, select either Full or Incremental, whichever is applicable. - 6 Click Save, specify a name for the set in the Create New Set dialog box, and click Save.

-The name can contain alphanumeric and non-alphanumeric characters, but it cannot contain non-Latin characters.
-On Windows[®], there is no length restriction; however, a maximum of 40 characters is recommended.
+The name can contain alphanumeric and nonalphanumeric characters, but it cannot contain non-Latin characters.
+On Windows, there is no length restriction; however, a maximum of 40 characters is recommended.